HBK45BOO/lek-paradox/README.md

 ########Things to add (possibly?)#############
 #Agents with 2 sets of values on one characterstic (Done)
 #1-20 maybe dont use Excel, only for the first run (Done)
+#Make females agents choose male agents that is greater than or equal to tvpreference value (WIP)
 #Add a mutant chance generator (WIP)
 ###Could be something that , on X chance, right before a gene is chosen from a given loci to regenerate a value on the chosen loci.

 #EX.
 Birth of new agent wouldve gotten the 15/20 from parent, but mutation chance ticked and the 15/20 was rerolled to a 4/20.
 Could have a mutation chance spectrum/range
 #IE 15 can only be changed from 13-17 or a value of 7 can only be changed from 5 to 9.

 #Could the female agents also have a random set of trait values as well?
-And females that are above a mates trait value will try to get the highest etc (meant to mimic and checl the mating market value hypothesis)
+And females that are above a mates trait value will try to get the highest etc (meant to mimic and check the mating market value hypothesis?
+Might be getting to far ahead of myself here)
 #Whilst females that are below a mates trait value will try to choose them as well?
 #Could make it so there is only a 1 to 2 ratio?
 1 F to 2 M?

 ###########Read Files and Set Directories

 ########Model Parameters##########

-modelloops<-100
+modelloops<-10

 #######Agent Parameters#########
 popsize<-20

+n<-popsize

+maxdates<-1

 locithreshold<-15
-n<-popsize

 #locithreshold is the preference value in which mates will always be chosen to reproduce.
 FOR EX if an agent is 16:5 on a tv value then they will be chosen to r.
 If 14:5 then they will not be chosen

 ############agent###########